EgeEzen/Laboratory-Work/README.md

 ### macs_and_idr_example.sh

-This script tries to give an example of how to do peak calling and replicate handling via MACS and IDR (irreproducible discovery rate) (10,11).
+This script gives an example of how to do peak calling and replicate handling via MACS and IDR (irreproducible discovery rate) (10,11).

 ### R_chipseq